Skip to content

 Toast Wallet Recovery Tools

 Toast Wallet was non-custodial.
-The application gave users all they required to recover their wallets.
-This means your ability to recover your Toast Wallets depends on whether you still have certain items.
+The application provided users with everything they needed to recover their wallets.
+Your ability to recover your Toast Wallets depends on whether you still have certain items.

 Wallet Pin

 It’s standard practice among crypto wallets to use a PIN or password to protect your funds if someone unauthorized accesses your device.
-In this case, Toast Wallet had you set a 6-digit PIN that would be needed every time you wanted to open the wallet.
+In this case, Toast Wallet had you set a 6-digit PIN that you needed to enter every time you opened the wallet.

 Wallet Backup

 Toast Wallet had a relatively straightforward recovery system.
-It let users create and export a backup of their wallet data.
-This data was encrypted by a passphrase.
-Also, being a data backup meant that it only backed up addresses present in the wallet during backup.
+It let users create and export a backup of their wallet data, with that data encrypted by a passphrase.
+Being a data backup meant that it backed up only the addresses present in the wallet at the time of backup.

 Recovery Phrase

 Toast Wallet also gave users a recovery phrase.
-But this recovery phrase was different from typical seed phrases used by most wallets.
+But this recovery phrase differed from the typical seed phrases used by most wallets.

-The norm among non-custodial wallets is to give you a seed phrase of 12, 16, or 24 words.
-In the right order, these words create a mnemonic of your private keys, which allows you to restore your wallet on another application.
+The standard practice for non-custodial wallets is to give you a seed phrase of 12, 16, or 24 words.
+In the right order, these words create a mnemonic for your private keys, allowing you to restore your wallet in another application.

-This meant that, unlike a typical crypto recovery phrase, Toast Wallet’s recovery phrase was not a wallet backup, it was a password backup.
+Unlike a standard crypto recovery phrase, Toast Wallet’s recovery phrase was not a wallet backup, but a password backup.
 In fact, it is useless without the wallet data backup.

 Manual Backup